-In other words, the $893.7 million generated since 2011 from that voter-approved initiative hasn’t added money on top of the per-pupil amount the district receives through the Nevada Plan.
+In other words, the $893.7 million generated since 2011 from that initiative hasn’t added money on top of the per-pupil amount the district receives through the Nevada Plan.

 “The pie doesn’t get any bigger,” Clark County School Board President Deanna Wright said, expressing frustration about the accounting method.
 “It doesn’t matter if it’s a room tax or pot money or anything else.
 If you don’t increase the size of the pie, the money doesn’t increase.”

 Educate Nevada Now, which is backed by the education-supporting Rogers Foundation, also is critical of the move.

 “When voters approve a tax increase for education or for any purpose, it is up to the state to carry out that intent,” it said in a statement.
 “It seems that these funds were used in place of other dollars that were then diverted, leaving the education budget stagnant.
 This move shortchanges our students, educators and families out of millions of dollars intended to go to classrooms and is deceitful to voters.”

 But Jim Wells, director of the governor’s finance office, argues that the “pie” has increased significantly, not in the school account, but via the categorical funds outside of the Nevada Plan.